Zero-sum Stochastic Games with Asymmetric Information: Proof of Lemma

 where $V_t^u$ is as defined in (\ref{minequa}) and $\tilde{\pi}_t$ is the SI-CIB belief associated with the instance $c_{t},\gamma_{1:t-1}^{1:2}$.
 As a consequence, we have

 \end{claim} \begin{proof} The proof is by backward induction.
 Clearly, the claim is true at time $t = T+1$.
 Assume that the claim is true for all times greater than $t$.
 Then we have

-The first equality follows from the result in (\ref{thm3e1}) and the inequality after that follows from the induction hypothesis.
+The first equality follows from the definition in (\ref{thm3e1}) and the inequality after that follows from the induction hypothesis.
 The last inequality is a consequence of the definition of the value function $V_t^u$.
 This completes the induction argument.
-Further, we have
+Further, using Claim \ref{upperclaim} and the result in \eqref{dpcommon}, we have

 \end{proof}

 We can therefore say that